oracle/python-oracledb/doc/src/user_guide/ha.rst

 .. note::

-    FAN is only supported in the python-oracledb Thick mode.
+    FAN is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 FAN support is useful for planned and unplanned outages.
 It provides immediate